ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 Consider variable `serverA/test` of a server and `serverB/test` of another server.
 In that case a common map file can be used mapping `test` and the parameter `rootNode=serverA` and `rootNode=serverB` can be used as mapping parameter.

+### Cache file

+If a cache file is to be used it needs to be given using the parameter `cacheFile`.
+It allows e.g. to use the backend even if the connection to the target server fails.
+If no cache file is used in that case an exception would be thrown.

+If the backend is opened without an existing cache file, the register catalogue will be created normally by browsing or if a map file is given by reading the PVs from the map file.
+This means in that case an exception will be thrown even if the `cacheFile` parameter is used in case no connection can be established to the target server and the cache file does not yet exist.
+If the register catalogue could be created the cache file will be created at the given location with the given name.
+When the backend is opened next time the cache file will be used to set up the register catalogue.
+If no connecting to the target server can be established the device will go to an error state and the backend will try to recover the device periodically.

+In case it is not possible to connect to the target server but you need to start the backend you can create the cache file manually.
+In case the PV tree of the target server changed and you need to update the cache file it is recommended to simply remove the cache file, which will cause a recreation on next backend start.

+The cache file can not be created from the map file, because the map file only includes basic information needed to identify nodes.
+Additional information needed to set up the register catalogue, like data type or access permissions, are collected directly from the server and stored in the cache file.

 ## Map file based catalog creation

 ### XML version